Created Date: 20 December 2024

 Revocability of trusts

 A Jersey trust may be revocable or irrevocable.
 If a trust is revocable, the settlor may terminate the trust and regain ownership of the trust fund held on trust on the date revocation takes effect.
-For this reason, revenue authorities may argue that the settlor has always controlled the trust fund and careful advice is required if a trust is to be revocable in nature.
+The fiscal regimes of several countries regard any property held under a revocable trust as still belonging to the settlor for tax purposes and so careful advice is required if a trust is to be revocable in nature.

 An irrevocable trust cannot be revoked.
 Generally, this is the preferred form of trust settled under Jersey law.